This post begins a new series of monthly posts where I’ll review news of the month that has passed.

 Before Paper, I was spending less time in Facebook and more time in FlipBoard.
 After Paper, I am spending less time in FlipBoard.
 FlipBoard still gives me more (still relevant) news than Paper, such as new and on-sale app recommendations.
 One curious fact, the Paper app was designed using a prototyping toolkit called Origami.

-This was also the month I bought a Chromecast, my first Android device purchase actually.
+This was also the month I bought a Chromecast, my first Google device purchase.

 Here’s what I like about it: